Eastbourne Airbourne Airshow in Sussex - August 2002

 On the lawns at Eastbourne's Wish Tower there was the airbourne ground

-display, here you could sit in the cockpit of a war plane as this woman is
+display; here you could sit in the cockpit of a military aircraft as

-just about to.
-The sheer number of people about made taking pictures
+this woman was just about to.
+The sheer number of people visiting

 |